kleveross/ormb/docs/spec-v1alpha1.md

         Value of the metric

-- **hyperparameters** object, OPTIONAL
+- **hyperParameters** object, OPTIONAL

-    Hyperparameters of the model
+    HyperParameters of the model

     - **name** string, REQUIRED